Chapter 3: The Self- Appointed Apostle

 Nine days before he died, however, Mr. Armstrong changed his mind.

 Choosing a Successor

 On Tuesday night, January 7, 1986, a nurse wheeled Mr. Armstrong into the elevator of his two-story home in Pasadena, California.
 Waiting for him downstairs, on a couch in Mr. Armstrong’s study, were the director of Church Administration, Joseph Tkach, and Mr. Armstrong’s personal aide, Aaron Dean, both of whom were on the Advisory Council.
-Across campus, on the fourth floor of the Hall of Administration, there sat 11 other Council members, along with the church’s legal adviser, Ralph Helge, listening in via telephone hook-up.
-(Another Council member, Dibar Apartian, arrived late at the Hall of Ad and did not hear the discussion.)
+Across campus, on the fourth floor of the Hall of Administration, there sat 11 other Council members, along with the church’s legal adviser, Ralph Helge, listening in via telephone hookup.
+(Another Council member, Dibar Apartian, arrived late at the Hall of Administration and did not hear the discussion.)